The best kids' books for 9 – 12-year-olds

-These books for nine, ten, eleven and twelve-year-olds are sure to keep even the most reluctant readers captivated and inspire more independent reading.
+These books for nine, ten, eleven and twelve-year-olds are sure to keep readers captivated and inspire more independent reading.

 With new schools, friendships and their growing independence to navigate, the pre-teen years can be a challenging and exciting time for kids and parents alike.
 If you're looking for book recommendations for the middle-grade reader in your life, check out our edit of the best books for nine, ten, eleven and twelve-year-olds.
 With tales of magic, mystery and adventure, there's a book on the list every kid is sure to love.